 We often talk about Jesus as a great prophet or leader or some master Sherpa that has all the right answers.
 The famous WWJD, what would Jesus do, question still finds meaning for many people trying to figure out life and how to live it.
-The thing we forget is that Jesus was a man who was flesh and blood.
+The thing we forget is that Jesus is a man who was flesh and blood.
 Better than WWJD would be “what was Jesus doing”.
 The reality is that while Jesus was God in the flesh that means that Jesus was also a man with all issues that come with being human.
 All the problems I face he faced.
 All of the aches and pains of life he faced.
 All of the money problems he faced.
 All of the problems of family, life, death, work, government, church, and friends he faced.
 He understands what it means to be human.

 Since therefore the children share in flesh and blood, he himself likewise partook of the same things, that through death he might destroy the one who has the power of death, that is, the devil, and deliver all those who through fear of death were subject to lifelong slavery.
 For surely it is not angels that he helps, but he helps the offspring of Abraham.
 Hebrews 2:14-16 ESV